You won't know what to expect tax-wise from your summer job unless you consider factors other than how much you earn.

 Maybe you’re a student who only works during the summer, or a teacher who prefers to keep busy with a second job when school isn’t in session.
 Regardless of your reason, you won’t know what to expect tax-wise from your summer job unless you consider factors other than how much you earn.

 Most taxpayers can earn a certain amount of income each year without having to pay taxes or file a return.
-However, if you must file a tax return, any income, regardless of when you earn it, must be reported.
-This means you must report all employment earnings, including those reported on a W-2 by your summer employer.
+However, if you must file a tax return, you must report all employment income, regardless of when you earn it, including income reported on a W-2 by your summer employer.

 Should you file?